-Fortunately, you can reduce the embodied carbon of a new construction project with the right knowledge.
+Fortunately, you can decrease embodied carbon levels in a new construction project with the right knowledge.
 Knowing what embodied carbon is and how you can minimize it can make your work much more sustainable.

 Similar to embodied energy, embodied carbon sums up all the power needed to create a given object, whether it’s a particular material, a component or the building itself.
 The difference between embodied energy and embodied carbon is that embodied energy doesn’t account for differences between sources of energy, which could contribute more or less to climate change (i.e., diesel fuel vs. solar energy).

 In most cases, embodied carbon will measure the CO2 produced by extracting, refining and manufacturing building materials, transporting them to the site and using them in construction.

 For example, the embodied carbon of a new home will include carbon emissions from the manufacture of the wooden framing used in the building, as well as from the operation of heavy machinery used in the construction process.

 These embodied emissions are effectively built into the new structure.
 They won’t continue to cause environmental impacts as the building ages.
 However, measuring these emissions will help us understand how much impact certain materials or construction techniques can have on the environment.

 There’s some debate regarding embodied carbon vs operational carbon in terms of what makes more sense for builders to focus on.
 While the green building industry has historically been concerned with operational carbon, there’s been a recent rise in interest in cutting embodied carbon as a way to lower a building’s footprint both immediately and over time.